cybergarage/mupnp/README.md

 ### Nokia 770 Internet Tablet

 Nokia released the UPnP/AV Control point, Media Streamer, for Nokia 770.
-The control point is created based on CyberLinkForC with their patches.
+The control point is created based on mUPnP for C with their patches.

 ![Nokia770](doc/img/mupnpc-example-nokia770-01.jpg)